-Burbank is slotted for a major remodel.
+Burbank is going to be remolded starting January 2017 and a Black Box/Studio Theatre will be added to the building.
 It is impetrative that this project (and the technological upgrades that would come with such a performing arts facility overhaul) be overseen and managed by a fulltime technical faculty member.
 Without an anchor faculty, these responsibilities would fall to a classified staff member.
 This faculty member would be providing a vision for the future.